November 30, New Visualizations of Sea Ice Decline

 The INTERACT project under EU FP7 has Transnational Access program that offers access to 20 research stations in Northernmost Europe and Russian Federation including:

-* Free access for user groups/users to research facilities and field sites, including support for travel and logistic costs
+* Free access for user groups/users to research facilities and field sites, including support for travel and logistic costs * Free access to information and data in the public domain held at the infrastructures |

 November 17, Relationships between Arctic shrub dynamics and topographically derived hydrologic characteristics